-This Energy Improvements in Rural or Remote Areas guidance document (Guidance) is not a rule or regulation, and the recommendations it contains may not apply to a particular situation based upon the individual facts and circumstances.
-If there are any inconsistencies between a specific Energy Improvements in Rural or Remote Areas funding opportunity announcement (FOA) and the statements in this document, the FOA is the controlling document and applicants should rely on the FOA language.
+This Guidance for Creating a Community Benefits Plan for Industrial Decarbonization and Emissions Reduction Demonstration-to-Deployment document ("Guidance") is not a rule or regulation, and the recommendations it contains may not apply to a particular situation based upon the individual facts and circumstances.
+For brevity, this document will refer to Industrial Decarbonization and Emissions Reduction Demonstration-to-Deployment Funding Opportunity Announcement (FOA) as the Industrial Demonstrations Program (IDP).
+If there are any inconsistencies between a specific IDP project FOA and the statements in this document, the FOA is the controlling document and applicants should rely on the FOA language.